It’s no secret that customer experience plays a critical role in the success of any organisation.

-Customer Churn Rate (attrition rate) is a key metric for understanding customer behaviour and improving customer experience.
+Customer Churn Rate (attrition rate) is a key metric for understanding customer behavior and improving customer experience.
 It measures the percentage of customers who stop doing business with your brand over a specific period of time.

 High customer churn rates result in revenue losses, so companies should take proactive steps to reduce their churn rate.
-This can be done by analysing customer pain points, such as long wait times or poor service quality, and brainstorming ways to address them.
+This can be done by analyzing customer pain points, such as long wait times or poor service quality, and brainstorming ways to address them.